 During their final two years, many psychology majors enroll in internships that serve as career tryouts, giving them actual experience in the field and making them better prepared for graduate school.
 Approximately half of Mills psychology majors go on to graduate work in psychology, counseling, or social work.
-Others go to law school or medical school, able to use their knowledge in such areas as family medicine, psychiatry, pediatrics, or family law.
+Others go to law school or medical school, using their knowledge in such areas as family medicine, psychiatry, pediatrics, or family law.
 Those who do not continue to graduate school use their majors in a variety of careers, such as personnel work.

 With Mills unique Bachelor's to Master's Accelerated Degree Programs you can earn two academic degrees in five years—increasing your career options after college.
 Click a link below for courses you can be taking now to prepare for your Bachelor's to Master's Accelerated Degree.

 Faculty and Staff